 With the limitless options available around Chiang Mai, choosing a sanctuary can be challenging.
 My choice was easy however, as I took a recommendation from a friend.
 Because of that, I did minimal research on the other elephant tour companies.
 And because I wanted to spend as much time as I could, I booked a 3 day tour at the Chiang Mai Elephant Sanctuary.

-I couldn’t be happier with the choice.
+I couldn’t have been happier with the choice.

-(Note: I booked this well in advance of my trip to ensure it wasn’t sold out.
+Note: I booked this well in advance of my trip to ensure it wasn’t sold out.
 They also have several tours available for different lengths of time.
 If you aren’t sure you can handle the trekking or sleeping overnight in the jungle, there is a half day tour offered.
-It gets you up close with the elephants and back to town before dark.)
+It gets you up close with the elephants and back to town before dark.